(By Fredrik Kalstveit / Translated from Norwegian)

 – You’re going to be a global artist, but the road is more important to you than the goal. – Exactly, says Jæger. – I want to make music that means something to me.
 I’m not looking for fifteen minutes of fame.

 The alarm bell rings.
 The session is over.
 Rock ghosts and death will have to wait.
-Outside it is winter and 25 degrees hot.
+Outside it is winter at 82 degrees.
+The sun is still shining.